Email Marketing for Food Bloggers doesn’t have to be difficult or confusing. I’m sharing all my tips for email marketing for beginners and more!

 How to get started with Email Marketing:

 1) Sign up for an email list provider.
 My favorite email provider is ConvertKit.
-It’s free up to 100 subscribers.
-MailChimp is also a great option, and their services are free up to 2,000 people.
+It’s free for up to 100 subscribers.
+MailChimp is also a great option, and their services are free for up to 2,000 people.
 I personally think ConvertKit is a better product.
 It’s easier to use and allows you to do more, but if you’re just getting started MailChimp is fine.
 I stayed with MailChimp until I had 5,000 subscribers and then I made the next jump.
 MailerLite and FloDesk are also popular options but I haven’t used either.

 3) Send an email or put a call out to join your list!
 Post on your social media channels asking if people want to join.
 If you don’t have a freebie that they’ll get when they sign up, here’s what you can say: “I’m sending out 5 of my xyz posts to my email list on Friday.
 Type your email below to join!”
 You can also use the poll feature on Instagram and say something like “Vote Below and I’ll add you” and make the options in the poll for people to vote 🙂